 Select the Right Time

-If you are filing a Chapter 7 bankruptcy, make sure that you have finished the initial 341 meeting where a trustee examines all of your debts and assets.
+If you are filing for Chapter 7 bankruptcy, make sure that you have finished the initial 341 meeting where a trustee examines all of your debts and assets.
 Most lenders will not even consider you for a loan during bankruptcy—until this meeting has been completed.
 If you are involved in a Chapter 13 proceeding, you should wait until the trustee has set up your initial budget of debt repayment.

 Regardless of the type of bankruptcy you're involved in, you should always make sure you get the permission of the court before attempting to purchase a vehicle during bankruptcy.
-If the judge or trustee finds out that you purchase a vehicle without his/her knowledge, he/she may force you to surrender the vehicle and may even dismiss the bankruptcy proceeding—which could cause additional problems.
+If the judge or trustee finds out that you’ve purchase a vehicle without his/her knowledge, he/she may force you to surrender the vehicle and may even dismiss the bankruptcy proceeding—which could cause additional problems.